 Authors will be required to specify a feature category, as discussed below.

 Original Articles: This feature presents original research or scholarship that addresses an important issue in allied health.
 Manuscripts should report recent, original work that expands the body of knowledge in one or more allied health disciplines.
 The manuscript should either have implications for the improvement of practice, provide a better understanding of contemporary issues, present a program evaluation, or advance a theoretical framework.
 Both quantitative and qualitative research approaches are encouraged.
 Manuscripts reporting original research must be methodologically sound and supported by data.
-They should include: an abstract, an introduction stating the purpose and relevance of the study, a clear and full description of materials and methods, including criteria for subject selection, a report of the results, a discussion of the findings, and a list of references.
+They should include: an abstract; an introduction stating the purpose and relevance of the study; a clear and full description of materials and methods, including criteria for subject selection; a report of the results; a discussion of the findings; and a list of references.
 Original articles usually will be limited to 12-15 double spaced pages.

 Commentary: This feature is used for the presentation of scholarly discussion of an issue of interest to allied health professionals.
 Unlike an Original Research Article, there is much less emphasis on the inclusion of data.
 Manuscripts can focus on such topics as applications of theory to practice, a critique of current practice, recommendations for change, or contemporary controversial issues.
 Manuscripts accepted in this category may generate a point-counterpoint discussion.
 Commentary articles usually will be limited to 12-15 double spaced pages.

 Book Reviews: Readers are invited to review current books, monographs, or audiovisual materials of general or specific interest to the allied health community.
 This material may be from a single discipline or be of interdisciplinary interest.
 Reviews should contain the following information: title, author, publisher, city and state of publication, year of publication number of pages, and price.
 The review should include a description of the central theme of the work, a brief objective summary of the content and a critical analysis regarding the potential value of the material to allied health education and/or practice.
 The review should not exceed two double-spaced pages.
-Book reviews will now appear exclusively in the E-supplement part of the Journal on Ingenta.com.

 Methodologist Corner: Methodologist Corner consists of articles solicited that address questions of research methodology.
 This feature is designed for investigators to share ideas related to the improvement of research.
 Topics may include descriptions of new approaches to the analysis of data; reports of new statistical techniques; critiques of approaches to the analysis of data; innovative ways to approach research questions; methodologic critiques of published research; providing a forum for debates between researchers on methodological issues; or reviews of research or statistical texts.
 Articles usually will be limited to 5-6 double spaced pages.